-Staff and Doctoral Student Research
+Staff and Student Research

-Where research is conducted ‘off campus’ researchers will have to consider how to apply the social distancing and mitigation controls to their particular research activity and research setting (e.g. protests, domestic settings, in the street).
+Where research is conducted ‘off campus’ researchers will have to consider how to apply the social distancing and mitigation controls to their particular research activity and research setting (e.g., protests, domestic settings, in the street).

 If the study is taking place in an external institution, that institution’s guidelines must be followed unless that institution’s guidelines are less rigorous than City’s guidelines on social distancing.